andreisilviudragnea/pandoc_resume/markdown/resume.md

 I am part of the Identity Management Services team.
 I worked on implementing the server side of the SCIM2 protocol over a Spring 5 reactive stack.
 I developed a thin wrapper over Mockito and Spring TestContext framework in order to promote writing [clean tests](https://medium.com/@andreisilviudragnea/towards-cleaner-pure-tests-20f1356dee4c).
-I introduced Kotlin and coroutines to our team, as a developer-friendly alternative to writing non-blocking code.
+I introduced Kotlin and coroutines to our team, as a developer-friendly alternative for writing non-blocking code.
 I made major software architectural changes by using smart refactoring tricks, resulting in a simpler system design.

 September 2017 - December 2017
 : **Software Engineer at Instacar**
 I implemented a TCP server over a proprietary binary protocol for remote car control.
-I introduced type hints to the Python 3 codebase and I developed a Pycharm [plugin](https://plugins.jetbrains.com/plugin/10194-python-enhancements) for dead code elimination.
+I introduced type hints to the Python 3 codebase, and I developed a Pycharm [plugin](https://plugins.jetbrains.com/plugin/10194-python-enhancements) for dead code elimination.

 I always strive the find the simplest solution possible to a problem.
 I proactively fix problems